 A medium-term uptrend had started on April 3, 2018 at 14.69 and reached 16.98 on April 19, 2018.
 KMI gained -2.29 points, or -15.59%, in 2 weeks.
 The chart has formed a Rising Channel chart pattern.
 The uptrend support line (16.20) is broken.
 A broken support is considered to be a long-term bearish signal.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a medium-term trend.

 Weekly Technical Indicators: [See KMI weekly technical indicators chart]

-The weekly MACD line is below its signal line since October 13, 2017.
+The weekly MACD line is above its signal line since May 4, 2018.
 This is an indication that the medium-term trend is up.
 The distance between MACD and the signal line is low, but getting bigger.
 It indicates that the current medium-term uptrend is getting stronger.
 Use the following link to access a MACD help.

 Short-term trend: [See KMI short-term trend chart]

 A short-term uptrend had started on May 3, 2018 at 15.69 and reached 16.70 on May 14, 2018.
 KMI gained -1.01 points, or -6.44%, in 11 days.
 The chart has formed a Rising Wedge chart pattern.

 Daily Technical Indicators: [See KMI daily technical indicators chart]

 During the last week, daily MACD line has moved below its signal line.
 Such crossover is considered a bearish signal.